 When is the best time to travel?

-f you can, we ask that you travel outside of peak times to save space for those that have no other option but to travel at that time.
-We're also shortly launching our When2Travel tool, which will allows you to plan your journeys and look up how busy each bus will be, even down to individual bus stops.
+If you can, we ask that you travel outside of peak times to save space for those that have no other option but to travel at that time.
+We're also shortly launching our When2Travel website, which will allows you to plan your journeys and look up how busy each bus will be, even down to individual bus stops.

 What happens if the bus I'm waiting for is full?